hpcmtint/isc-projects/doc/install.rst

    >>>> Please, provide server access token (optional):

-If server token is skipped with Enter then agent token based registration procedure will be executed.
+If server token is skipped with Enter the registration using agent token will be performed, otherwise it will still be server token based one.

-The ``server token`` should be copied from web UI and pasted here.
+The ``server token`` should be copied from web UI and pasted to the terminal.

 2. The next question will be for `agent address`: